WDI-102/midterm/README.md

 * `createCharacter`
   * Write a function called createCharacter() that creates a character object and returns it.
-  * A character object should consist of a name (string), an attack stat called atk (number), and a defense stat called def (number)
+  * A character object should consist of a name (string), an attack stat called atk (number), and a defense stat called def (number) that should be taken in as parameters in that order.

 * `pairUp`
   * Write a function called pairUp() that takes in 2 character objects (an object with the following properties: name, atk, def).